sh78/dotfiles/.mkdev/README.md

 This is a bash script.
 It is run first for **any** `make` command to ensure things are in order.

-1. Check available disk space, confirm with user before proceeding if not a lot.
-2. Configure node/NPM and install self dependencies if not.
+1. Configure node/NPM and install self dependencies if not.
-3. Determine which type of system this is and cache that somewhere.
+2. Determine which type of system this is and cache that somewhere.
-4. Run `make config`
+3. Run `make config`
-5. Check for flag that file sync is ready.
-If not, confirm with user before proceeding.
+4. Check for flag that file sync is ready.
+If not, confirm with user before
+5. Check available disk space, confirm with user before proceeding if not a lot. proceeding.
+6. Check available disk space, confirm with user before proceeding if not a lot.

 ## `make config`